hyperledger-labs/splice/cluster/images/docs/src/sv_operator/bootstrap.rst

 ----------------------

 An example SV node configuration with defaults that match the Canton participant configuration used above is provided in ``examples/sv/sv.conf``.
-While this configuration is sufficient to operate an already bootstrapped SV node, an additional *bootstrapping* configuration is required for initializing your SV on its first start.
+While this configuration is sufficient to operate an SV node that is already an established member of the SVC, an additional *onboarding* configuration is required for initializing your SV on its first start.
-Edit the example ``examples/sv/sv-bootstrap.conf`` to:
+Edit the example ``examples/sv/sv-onboarding.conf`` to:

 - (optional) Chose a different existing SV as an onboarding sponsor (via the ``remote-sv`` key).
   This SV is going to play a key role in orchestrating the initialization of your SV into a fully operational SV.